-The point of a veneers procedure is to mask unattractive healthy teeth, transforming them into a smile you’ve individually designed with the help of your dentist.
-Veneers don’t repair or reinforce broken, worn teeth, but they do improve the appearance of teeth that are structurally sound and intact.
+The point of a dental veneer procedure is to mask unattractive healthy teeth, transforming them into a smile you’ve individually designed with the help of your dentist.
+Veneers don’t repair or reinforce broken teeth, worn teeth, but they do improve the appearance of teeth that are structurally sound and intact.
 They’re not made to treat areas of active tooth decay or severely worn/broken teeth.
 Veneers are only for aesthetic purposes.

 Cosmetic veneers quickly enhance the way your overall smile looks.
 Investing in attractive-looking teeth can help you feel more confident, comfortable, and able to make a great impression around new people.